-- •There is a danger that, as your research progresses, you get side tracked (usually simply out of interest in some other area of work that you come across). - Do not allow yourself to get side tracked to the extent that you spend months working on some topic that has nothing to 40 with your PhD.
+- There is a danger that, as your research progresses, you get side tracked (usually simply out of interest in some other area of work that you come across). - Do not allow yourself to get side tracked to the extent that you spend months working on some sub-topic that has little or no direct bearing on your PhD.